 Putting it all together

-Of course this guide isn’t a one size fits all.
-It’s not meant to be.
+But, of course, this guide isn’t a one size fits all.

-There’s a whole host of factors that can affect your ability to save right now.
-That’s okay.
+Truthfully, there are numerous elements that can affect your ability to save right now – and that’s okay.

 The point of this guide is to show you how a few small changes in your everyday life can add up to quite significant savings over a longer period of time.